 We engage third-party payment channels for our game publishing business.
 We typically enter into payment service agreements with payment channels, for initial terms ranging from one to two years, which are typically automatically renewable upon expiry unless one party notifies the other party otherwise in writing prior to expiration.
 The handling fees charged by payment channels typically range from approximately 0.4% to 10% of transaction amounts.
-During the Track Record Period, over 90% of 91wan's gross billings were collected through payment channels with handling fees of less than 10% of transaction amounts.
+During the three years ended December 31, 2010, 2011 and 2012 and the six months ended June 30, 2013, over 90% of 91wan's gross billings were collected through payment channels with handling fees of less than 10% of transaction amounts.